qmikell27/Project_1/README.md

 <img width="480" alt="elkdiagramss" src="https://user-images.githubusercontent.com/107008734/173701468-ae5a65e4-0402-4439-ae1f-bf7587e65d2f.PNG">

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Congig and Yaml files may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Configuration and Yaml files may be used to install only certain pieces of it, such as Filebeat.

 - [Install Elk](https://github.com/qmikell27/Project_1/blob/main/Ansible/installelk.yml)
 - [Docker Vm Install](https://github.com/qmikell27/Project_1/blob/main/Ansible/dockerinstall.yml)